 6.4.
-Engines 141
+Engines

-'''

-(engine-return obj ...) procedure
+(engine-return obj ...) returns: does not return libraries: (chezscheme)

-'''

 This causes a running engine to stop and pass control to the engine's complete argument.
 The first argument passed to the complete procedure is the amount of fuel remaining, as usual, and the remaining arguments are the objects obj ... passed to engine-return.